 Why Evolution is True, one of the best-selling books in support of evolution written by Jerry Coyne and endorsed by Richard Dawkins, conveniently fails to address one minor evolutionary issue—the origin of life problem.
-Charles Darwin had been stonewalled by this problem, too, in the Origin of Species.
+Charles Darwin had been stonewalled by this problem, too, in The Origin of Species.

 In the mid twentieth century, using a simple laboratory experiment, Stanley Miller (pictured left) and Harold Urey (pictured right) was the first to demonstrate how life may have started from simple molecules and energy.
 In the excitement, addressing the scope of the Miller-Urey probability issue was postponed.